groverpr/ML-Papers-Intuitions/README.md

-# ML-Papers-Simplified
+# ML-Papers-Intuitions
-Simple explanations of ML research papers
+Intuitive and simple explanations of ML research papers